 - protect the environment.

-Here are our top tips for reducing single-use plastics in business operations:
+We have some tips for reducing single-use plastics in your business:

-- Brainstorming with your staff about ways you can reduce single-use plastics and make a plan.
+- Brainstorm with your staff about ways you can reduce single-use plastics and make a plan.

-- Considering what you are giving out and what plastic products and/or packaging you can avoid, reduce or replace with sustainable alternatives.
-Best to go for reusables rather than disposables – even if they are compostable.
+- Think about what you are giving out and what plastic products and/or packaging you can avoid, reduce or replace with sustainable alternatives.
+It's better to go for reusable options rather than disposables – even if they are compostable.
 Have a chat with your suppliers about whether they have alternatives.

-- Inviting customers to bring in their own reusable coffee cups, take away containers and bags.
+- Ask customers to bring in their own reusable coffee cups, take away containers and bags.

-- Spreading the word and getting your customers on board, the more people who are aware of the issue and the solutions the bigger the impact!
-This may include social media and shop signage.
+- Spread the word and get your customers on board.
+The more people who are aware of the issue and the solutions the bigger the impact!
+This can include social media and shop signage.

-Download our signage resources below to help reduce single-use plastics in your business.
+Download our shop signage resources to help reduce single-use plastics in your business

-More information on how you can reduce plastic waste in your business is available on the Plastic Free July website.
+Find out more about reducing plastic waste in your business on the Plastic Free July website.